 For a free legal consultation 800-747-3733

 Misconceptions About The Filing Deadline And Litigation

-Some people assume they can ignore the statute of limitations because they do not want to file a lawsuit.
+Some assume they can ignore the statute of limitations because they do not want to file a lawsuit.
 They do not want the stress or expense of litigation or the possibility of going to court.
-They just want to file a claim and get a settlement check from the insurance company.
+They want to file a claim and get a settlement check from the insurance company.